 Child labor on stamp border; opening pods They are laboring on cocoa farms at the age between 12 and 16.
 They do dangerous and heavy work, such as using machetes and being exposed to agricultural chemicals.
 And of course there is lack of any provisions for an education.

-Overseas stationery (Belgian Congo-1913) Slavery in heavy transport picturing young boys wearing any body protection
+Overseas stationery (Belgian Congo-1913) Slavery in heavy transport picturing young boys wearing any body protection copy

-Typical ship merchantman Packed into jute bags of 60 kg net and subject to sanitary certification prior to shipment.
-Transportation from the American and African continents was carried out as it is still done today, in cargo ships and containers.
+Packed into jute bags of 60 kg net and subject to

+Transportation from the American and African

+sanitary certification prior to shipment.